 A homeowners association elects to take advantage of the tax benefits provided by section 528 by filing a properly completed Form 1120-H.

-Per the IRS Instructions for Form 1120-H:
+Per the IRS Instructions for Form 1120-H U.S. Income Tax Return for Homeowners Associations, on page 1:

 Exempt function income.
-Exempt function income consists of membership dues, fees, or assessments from (a) owners of condominium housing units, (b) owners of real property in the case of a residential real estate management association, or (c) owners of timeshare right to use, or timeshare ownership interests in, real property in the case of a timeshare association.
+Exempt function income consists of membership dues, fees, or assessments from (a) owners of condominium housing units, (b) owners of real property in the case of a residential real estate management association, or (c) owners of timeshare rights to use, or timeshare ownership interests in, real property in the case of a timeshare association.
 This income must come from the members as owners, not as customers, of the association's services.

 Assessments or fees for a common activity qualify but charges for providing services don’t qualify.